 Items Needed In addition to typical tools:

-- 2 wire cooking racks that fit on a baking sheet
+- wire rack that fit on a baking sheet

 - Preheat the oven to 200°F.

 - Combine the Batter ingredients in a medium mixing bowl.
 Use a whisk to make sure everything is combined well.